-Lupines (Lupinus spp.) are annual or perennial blooming flowers.
-They are native to North and South Americas and the Mediterranean.
-It has been naturalized in the cooler temperate regions of southeastern Australia, New Zealand, eastern Canada, and throughout Europe.
-Lupinus are considered troublesome weeds in Australia.
-Lupinus are a large and varied group in the pea family.
+Lupins (Lupinus spp.) are showy annual or perennial blooming flowers from the legume family, that are native to North and South Americas and the Mediterranean.
 Large clusters of showy pea-like flowers develop along stems on long stalks.
-It has alternatively arranged, fan-shaped leaves which have 5-13 leaflets.
+Leaves are alternatively arranged and fan-shaped with 5-13 leaflets.
 They produce flat, oblong-shaped seedpods that hold seeds.

 CHEMICAL CONTROL: Lupine can be controlled with 2,4-D (1 kg ae/Ac), 2,4-D + dicamba (0.5 + 0.25 kg ai/Ac), or trichlopyr (0.25 to 0.75 kg ae/Ac).
 Spray actively growing plants after they are 10 cm high but before they bloom.
 Re-invasion is rapid and re-treatment may be necessary every 4 to 5 years.